Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: Abstract

 \section{Abstract}

-The paper is devoted to the study of homotopy properties of stabilizers of smooth functions on surfaces, i.e., groups of diffeomorphisms of surfaces preserving a given function.
-For some class of smooth functions which is a generalization of the class of Morse-Bott functions on surfaces the homotopy type of a connected component of the identity map of the stabilizer are completely described.
+The paper is devoted to the study of homotopy properties of stabilizers of smooth functions on orientable surfaces, i.e., groups of diffeomorphisms of surfaces preserving a given function.
+For some class of smooth functions which is a generalization of the class of Morse-Bott functions on orientable surfaces, the homotopy type of the path component of the identity map of the stabilizer is completely described.